a-patel/LiteXStorage/docs/FileSystem.md

 # LiteX FileSystem Storage
 > LiteX.Storage.Local is a storage library which is based on LiteX.Storage.Core and Local FileSystem.

-This client library enables working with the Local FileSystem for storing binary/blob data.
+This client library enables working with the Local FileSystem Storage service for storing binary/blob data.

-A library to abstract storing files to Microsoft Azure.
-Small library for manage storage with Azure.
-A quick setup for Azure Storage.
+Small library to abstract storing files to Local FileSystem.
+Quick setup for Local FileSystem and very simple wrapper for the Local FileSystem Storage to handle container instantiations.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Local File System integration with your system.
+Very simple configuration in advanced ways.
+Purpose of this package is to bring a new level of ease to the developers who deal with Local FileSystem Storage integration with their system.

 ## Basic Usage